EricssonResearch/ColabSfM/README.md

 Maintainer: Johan Edstedt

 Contact: johan.edstedt@liu.se

+**🚧 Note: This repository is currently under active development.
+Some features and documentation may be incomplete. 🚧**

 In this initial code release we provide inference and training code for our model, as well as the synthetic trajectory dataset.
+Please refer to the checklist below for the current status of different components.

 ## API